 "When you look at breathing, most people don't realize that that the urge to breathe isn't something in the immediate.
 Really, that is where the breath-hold starts", notes Krack.

 Many surfers get into other sports to complement their workouts.
-Mark Healey is also into free diving, hunting, hiking, martial arts, and unusual home made plans.
+Mark Healey is also into free diving, hunting, hiking, martial arts, and even D-I-Y home renovations.
 "I've been getting most of my exercise breaking concrete and digging holes at my house.
-Nothing beats manual labor".
+Nothing beats manual labor."

 Eating well is critical.
-What you eat and what you drink will get into play, in the big surf.
+What you eat and what you drink will come into use as fuel for the body out in big surf.
 Do you know what you should be eating and drinking, from the surfer's perspective?

 "I like to start the day with a parfait with an apple, strawberries, a banana, blueberries, a little granola, and yogurt.
 Then I'll have either three to four egg whites with breakfast or a Progenex protein shake with the meal", underlines Ian Walsh.

 The best big wave surfers train every day.
-Their lungs, their muscles, their joints and their minds.
+Their lungs, their muscles, their joints and their minds are kept in constant preparation.
 If you're committed to starting a big wave surfing career, take a look at the 10 commandments of the big wave surfer.